abhiThere/lecker/README.md

 # Features

+* View the list of exotic meals.
 * Add favorite meals to the cart.
-* Set quantity for each meal and increase or decrease it.
+* Set the quantity for each meal and increase or decrease it.
 * Order meals from the cart.

 # Built With